logo for gamblingteachers.com

 These pay schedules may also be offered under the names of Gator Bonus Poker and Draw Deluxe.

-Pay Schedule - All American Poker 8/8
+Pay Schedule: All American Video Poker 8/8

 Pair--Jacks or Better